- Are there any special classes at Calvin for international students?

 - How do I drop a class and make sure that it drops?

-Courses can be dropped online through the first week of each semester by visiting the Portal.
+Courses can be dropped online through the first week of each semester in Student Planning using Plan & Register.
 To drop a course after the first week of class, you must pick up a drop slip from our Spoelhof location to obtain the signature of your instructor.
 You are not able to drop any course online after the first week of class.

 - When are grades posted and how do I find them?